2009–10 Indiana Hoosiers men's basketball team

 The 2009–10 Indiana Hoosiers men's basketball team represented Indiana University in the 2009–10 college basketball season.
 Their head coach was Tom Crean, in his second season with the Hoosiers.
 The team played its home games at the Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.
-They finished the season 10–21, 4–12 in Big Ten play and lost in the first round of the 2010 Big Ten Conference men's basketball tournament.
+They finished the season 10–21, 4–14 in Big Ten play.

+The Hoosiers lost in the first round of the 2010 Big Ten Conference men's basketball tournament.